- Building Bridges

 The UC San Francisco School of Medicine successfully competed for an AMA grant to “accelerate change in medical education".
 The grant provides funding towards the curriculum redesign process.

 2. Design: In 2013 the BLDIng (Bridges Leadership Design and Integration) committee oversaw the work of five key steering committees to create a curriculum structure.
 Faculty, students and staff participated in the year-long design process which resulted in the Bridges curriculum blueprint.
 The structure is a three-phase, fully integrated curriculum delivered over four years.
 The curriculum is broken into three phases (Foundations I, Foundations II and Career Launch) with three curricular elements (foundational sciences, clinical and systems applications, and inquiry activities) embedded through the three phases.

 3. Development: In 2014, work began on the build-out of the curriculum based on the blueprint structure that was created in the design phase.
 This phase moved away from committee-driven work to a focused project management approach.
 A full time project manager and faculty leads were appointed to oversee the development of key curriculum elements.
 Components of the curriculum are being phased in slowly between 2014 and 2016 with the entire Bridges Curriculum launching in fall of 2016.

-4. Implementation: 2015 will see the implementation of some elements of the Bridges Curriculum such as longitudinal clerkships with systems improvement opportunities and use of asynchronous learning.
+4. Implementation: In 2015, implementation began on some elements of the Bridges Curriculum such as longitudinal clerkships with systems improvement opportunities and use of asynchronous learning.
 This phase will also include development of a new series of Foundations I core integrated courses and planning for the student advising system.

-5. Launch: 2016 will see a full launch of the Bridges Curriculum in which the graduating class of 2020 will experience all phases of the Bridges Curriculum.
+5. Launch: 2016 saw the full launch of the Bridges Curriculum in which the graduating class of 2020 will experience all phases of the Bridges Curriculum.
 This period will include intense evaluation and quality improvement of the new curriculum.